hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 Optional:

+* `openstack_provider` (string) - A name of a provider that has a slightly different API model.
+Currently supported values are "openstack" (default), and "rackspace".

 * `project` (string) - The project name to boot the instance into.
 Some OpenStack installations require this.
 By default this is empty.